arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

 1. Now save the notebook by selecting the `Save Notebook` button on the page.

-With your notebook created and set up to pull a report of the frontend service's health, you can now move on to the next step, where you'll learn how to query a notebook's data using the Datadog API.
+With your notebook created and set up to pull a report of the frontend service's health, select the **Continue** button to move on to the next step, where you'll learn how to query a notebook's data using the Datadog API.